Starshipping/PyLlamaRec/dataloader/templates/README.md

 ### alpaca_short

 A trimmed down alpaca template which seems to perform just as well and spare some tokens.
-Mod
+Models created with the default template seem to be queryable by the short tem